Where to Find a Financial Advisor Who’s Best For You

 Do you want to play a large role in your financial decisions and investment strategies, or do you prefer to let it ride, trusting your advisor to do what’s best to reach your goals?

 Some people have a hard time relinquishing control.
 Others are dying to do so because they want to spend their time doing other things.
-Find a financial advisor who matches the level of involvement you want to have in your financial planning.
+Find a financial advisor who matches the level

 5. How Often Do You Expect Communication?